Variational Quantum Metrology with Loschmidt Echo

 To sense more accurately has always been one of the main drives for scientific advances and technological innovations.
-Quantum metrology \cite{Qesti1,Qesti2,Qesti3}, which utilizes quantum correlations to achieve quantum-enhanced sensitivities, has gained much attention recently.
-In ideal scenarios, quantum metrology can achieve a precision at the Heisenberg limit, which scales as $1/N$ with $N$ as the number of particles \cite{advanceQM,QM,HL1,RewSensing}, in contrast the precision of the classical strategies are bounded by the standard quantum limit (SQL), which scales as $1/\sqrt{N}$.
-To achieve such higher precisions, however, nontrivial entangled probe states need to be prepared.
+Quantum metrology \cite{Qesti1,Qesti2,Qesti3}, which utilizes quantum correlations to achieve higher sensitivities, has gained much attention recently.
+In ideal scenarios, quantum metrology can achieve a precision at the Heisenberg limit, which scales as $1/N$ with $N$ as the number of particles \cite{advanceQM,QM,HL1,RewSensing}.
+As a contrast, the precision of the classical strategies is bounded by the standard quantum limit (SQL), which scales as $1/\sqrt{N}$.
+To achieve the higher precisions in quantum metrology, nontrivial entangled probe states, however, need to be prepared.
 This poses a practically challenging task when the number of particles increases.
-The challenge is of two fold: first under general dynamics the complexity of identifying the optimal probe increases exponentially with the number of particle, thus the classical optimization that is used to search the optimal probe state soon becomes intractable due to the 'curse of dimensionality'; second in practise due to device-specific constraints, such as the decoherence, imperfect control and readout errors, it is a challenging task to prepare the identified optimal probe state accurately, which leads to the deterioration of the performance \cite{Noise1,Noise2,Noise3,Noise4}.
+In practice, there are two main difficulties in achieving the highest precision.
+First, it is difficult to identify the optimal probe state when the number of particles increases.
+Due to the "curse of dimensionality", the classical optimization that is required to identify the optimal probe state soon becomes intractable \cite{Yuan_opt,Qiushi2023,yuan2017quantum,Mao2022}.
+Second, it is a challenging task to prepare the identified optimal probe state on practical systems due to the device-specific constraints, such as decoherences, imperfect controls and readout errors\cite{Noise1,Noise2,Noise4}.